 A Quiet Passion, Hurricane Films

-This biopic of American poet Emiliy Dickinson, starring Cynthia Nixon and Jennifer Ehle is directed by Terence Davies, and premiered at the Berlin Film Festival in February, will come to the London Film Festival in October, and is in cinemas from November 18th 2016.
-She plays the role of Miss Vryling Buffam, with her performance described as "Fabulously arch" (The Guardian), "Scene-stealing" (Evening Standard), "Brilliant" (International Cinephile Society) and "Sparkling" (Screendaily).
+This biopic of American poet Emily Dickinson, starring Cynthia Nixon and Jennifer Ehle and directed by Terence Davies, premiered at the Berlin Film Festival in February 2016.
+It was nominated in the Official Competition at the London Film Festival, and played in cinemas from November 18th 2016.
+She plays the role of Miss Vryling Buffam, with her performance described as "Fabulously arch" (The Guardian), "Scene-stealing" (Evening Standard), "Brilliant" (International Cinephile Society),"Sparkling" (Screendaily) and "Scene-stealingly good" by Mark Kermode on The Film Review for the BBC.
 She plays "a wonderfully cynical and witty neighbour with an acerbic tongue" (The Independent).

 “Vitalized by her companionship to Vinnie's friend Vryling Buffam ("sounds like an anagram, doesn't it?"), she is encouraged in her burgeoning dissatisfaction with the more intransigent undercurrents informing American life.
 Buffam, an outgoing socialite who likes to keep men on their toes ("he dances like a polar bear"), is played with infectious verve by Catherine Bailey — who, in light of the restrictions of the chamber-piece setting, must embody and stand in for the more progressive social tendencies to which Dickinson was able to respond throughout her later years.